Celebrates the humanity of the handmade that empowers communities through monumental earnings.

 We also premiered our first documentary film, The Silkies of Madagascar, whose trailer won the prestigious Cine Golden Eagle Award, tells the story of how access to sustainable, global, fair-trade markets preserves an ancient tradition, empowers women, and changes the future for their children.
 We are currently entering the 22-min. film into film festivals around the country.

-Connects New Mexico’s youth, their families and communities to the IFAA artists.
+Connects New Mexico’s youth, their families and communities to the IFAM artists.

 Find out more information about the program.